yotorng/bookish-rhizome/content/The Library/A City is Not a Computer.md

 Libraries resolutely embody **unsmart knowledge politics** and uphold the ideals of inclusion, equity, and justice above efficiency, convenience, profit, and the tangle of compromised values undergirding capitalism in its various permutations: racial, platform, surveillance capitalism, and so forth.

 Libraries (in addition to promoting media and informational literacy) can also look at:
-- **data literacy & justice**: thinking aboutt data in context, data ownership & rights
+- **data literacy & justice**: thinking about data in context, data ownership & rights
 	- libraries can be a middle ground for civic data initiatives
 	- spaces where ppl cn go to learn abt data being collected abt them, hv a voice in howw they are collected, managed, and used
 	- curating and caring for data more responsibly, so the data can also respect the lives and environments they represent